Laura Birchard

 • Experiential External link

+You come to therapy for an experience, not to be given information.
 Experiential therapy is an active, process-oriented approach that goes beyond talk therapy.
 It uses creative, somatic, and interactive techniques—such as Sandplay, role-play, art, and guided imagery—to access deeper emotions and unconscious patterns.
-This approach is especially effective for treating burnout, helping clients release stress, reconnect with themselves, and restore a sense of vitality and balance.
+This approach is especially effective for treating burnout, stress, reconnect with themselves, and restore a sense of vitality and balance.

 • Addiction Therapy External link